astraqube/gokid-ios/README.md

 ## Changelog
 AHL July 30:
-Now gracefully fail empty carpools on maps
+Created the new Image Fetch system for ImageManager that returns… UIImages! (based on NSOperations and NSOperationQueue) Now gracefully fail empty carpools on maps
 Pull to refresh on calendar, my drives and carpool list actionsheet only showed for unvolunteer now